sunmingtao/poker-hand-analysis/Leaks.md

 22. AQo at CO not 3bet MP open.
 23. BB 3bet SB, SB 4bet All in 100BB, BB should call QQ+/AK.
 24. ~~AK/QQ not 4bet MP 3bet~~
-25. MP open, Hero at BTN 3bet with AKs, BTN small cold 4bet, Hero flats (Should 5 bet all in with AKs, but fold AKo, and flat QQ)
+25. MP open, Hero at BTN 3bet with AKs, SB small cold 4bet, Hero flats (Should 5 bet all in with AKs, but fold AKo, and flat QQ)
-26. BB 3bet push 100BB, should hero call with JJ?
+26. BB 3bet push 100BB, should hero at BTN call with JJ?
 (Yes, JJ is a call)
 27. QTs at MP call BB 3bet (QJs is also a fold, should call with KJs)
+28. Not knowing SB's 3 bet range is different between BTN open 3x or 2.5x.

 ## Flop